-Some students may elect not to major in business, but most graduates will pursue jobs in fields that are related to business, making it necessary to have a grasp of the basic working knowledge of business.
+Some students may elect not to major in business, but most graduates will pursue jobs in fields that are related to business, making it necessary to have a grasp of the basic working knowledge of the field of business.
 By choosing to minor in business, students can major in another field and yet receive the business foundation that is vital in today's working world.

-Those who choose to minor in business administration will need to complete the following courses in conjunction with the declared major: Business 101, 105, 201, 301, 324; and any two of the following: Business 205, 306, 310, 328, 336, 440 (18 credits).
+Students who choose to minor in Business will need to complete the following courses in conjunction with a major: (18 credit hours): 101, 205, 301, and 324; plus, any two upper-division BUSINESS electives.